 - All deliverables (including reports) have been delivered to and accepted by the Institution.
 The contract manager should compare actual performance against contractual performance measures, goals and objectives to determine whether all required work has been completed; - Final payment has been made; - All monitoring issues have been resolved; - All property inventory and ownership issues are resolved, including disposition of any equipment or licenses purchased under the contract; - The Institution has acceptance all of the work; - The Institution has advised contractor of, and contractor is in compliance with, records retention requirements (see Section 2.5 of this Handbook); - The Institution's plan for contract file maintenance is in place; and - Deficiencies noted during the contract close-out process are documented and communicated to all appropriate parties.

-A sample Contract Close-Out Checklist is attached as APPENDIX 17.
+A Contract Close-Out Form is attached in APPENDIX 17.

-Section 2.5 - Records Retention APPENDIX 17 - Sample Contract Close-Out Checklist
+Section 2.5 - Records Retention APPENDIX 17 - Contract Monitoring Plan and Close-Out Form

 VERSION HISTORY